peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Which approach is best?

 It depends whether your component library prioritizes consistency or flexibility.
-If you want to lock-down the design of your components then maybe an `array` prop is best.
+If you want to lock-down the design and behaviour of your components then an `array` prop is best.
 If you want ultimate flexibility then go for a render prop.

 ### Abstractness